stevegithinji/Bank-Customer-Churn-Classification/README.md

 ## Business Problem

 Identifying customers who are likely to churn in advance can help banks implement targeted retention strategies, thereby reducing customer attrition and maximizing profitability.
 Machine learning techniques can play a crucial role in predicting customer churn, enabling banks to take proactive measures to retain valuable customers.
 The ultimate goal is to enable the bank to prioritize retention efforts and develop tailored strategies to retain customers at risk of churn.
 The key stakeholders in this project are the Bank Executives, Marketing and Retention Team and Customer Service Representives.
-The study seeks to answer the question: "Can we accurately predict which customers are likely to churn based on their demographics and account information?"
+The study seeks "To accurately predict which customers are likely to churn based on their age, location and account information"

 ## Data